Magnushhoie/bash_search/README.md

   - Hard-set paths based on macOS.
 Should also support firefox with modification
 - f_browser_bookmarks (Find Bookmark): Search all browser (Chrome/Safari/Firefox) bookmarks compiled in buku database
    - https://github.com/jarun/buku
-- f_vvim (vim last used): Shows / selects last opened vim files
+- f_vim (vim last used): Shows / selects last opened vim files

 ### 3. setup.sh:
 - Installer for all dependencies.
 Tested on macOS and Ubuntu.